For Their Own Good & That of the Planet

 Children’s Rights Advisory Board – CRAB

-We sought out expertise of national and international reach to establish the CRAB, a team of advisors with a common goal: the promotion of the children’s rights.
-CRAB works as a network to provide insights from a rights-based perspective that aids in the development and functions of BYBS as a socially responsible enterprise, as well as the development and applications of its products and services.
+We sought out expertise of national and international reach to establish the CRAB, a team of advisors with a common goal: the promotion of children’s rights.
+CRAB works as a network to provide insights from a rights-based perspective that aids in the development and functions of BYBS as a socially impactful enterprise, as well as the development and applications of its experiences.

 Micheal, father of two girls, is from Northern Ireland and has lived in Canada since 2003, when he was seconded to the Canadian International Development Agency as a Principle Advisor in Policy Branch working on children’s rights, protection and participation issues.
 He is currently focused on three core areas of work – the first as Director at the International Institute for Child Rights in Development working mainly as a Facilitator with First Nations youth.
 Following a period as a Consultant with the Western Quebec School Board leading on the development and implementation of School Climate Surveys, he has also been focusing on the role and importance of play and nature in children’s development and works in several schools in the region, including that of his children.
 In the third area of focus Micheal has 25 years of experience of working on children’s rights, protection and safeguarding issues, domestically and internationally, as a policy maker, practitioner, trainer/facilitator and manager.
 He has collaborated internationally with community-based organizations, NGO’s, INGO’s, Governments and Universities, delivering child rights programming, research, policy development and workshops for Canadian NGO’s such as War Child and Right to Play.
 He is a member of the Child Rights Academic Network.